Reduce Recursive CTE Performance Issues

 Problem Statement

-- Poor scalability as data volume increases
+• Poor scalability as data volume increased.

 Current Implementation Issues